Kyle-Ye/eligibility/EligibilityCore/README.md

 # EligibilityCore

-This folder contains common header definitions for eligibility project and can be used as a SwiftPM package in other projects.
+This folder contains common header definitions for eligibility project.

+EligibilityCore can be used as a SwiftPM package in other projects.

+## Usage

 ```swift
 dependencies: [